Clinical Trials (PDQ®)

 - In first, early marrow relapse with or without associated extramedullary disease occurring < 36 months from the time of initial diagnosis (part B only)

-- No B-cell L3 morphology OR evidence of MYC translocation by molecular or cytogenetic analysis
+- No B-cell L3 morphology OR evidence of a regulator gene that codes for a transcription factor (MYC) translocation by molecular or cytogenetic analysis

 - No Down syndrome